What Can You Do With a Business Management Degree?

 Want to start your own career in business?
 Learn more about what you can do with a business degree and how to gain the knowledge and skills you need to succeed in one of these in-demand jobs:

 - Financial Analyst - As a financial analyst, you can help companies and organizations make smart business and investment decisions by evaluating financial data and studying economic trends.
 As the economy continues to grow and global business opportunities increase, financial analysts will be needed to evaluate investment opportunities when businesses are established or expanded.
-BLS data forecasts that employment of financial analysts will grow 11% from 2016 to 2026, faster than the national average.
-Financial analysts earned a median salary of $84,300 in 2017, as reported by BLS.
+Employment of financial analysts is projected to grow 5% through 2029, faster than the national average and financial analysts earned a median salary of $83,660 in 2020, according to BLS.

-- Market Research Analyst - Market research analysts work to determine a company's position in the marketplace by researching competitors, product demand and pricing.
+- Market Research Analyst - Market research analysts work to determine a company’s position in the marketplace by researching competitors, product demand and pricing.
 As a market research analyst you can forecast marketing and sales trends and collect data to measure the effectiveness of business strategies.
 As businesses increasingly use consumer behavior data to increase sales and cut costs, market research analysts will be in high demand.
-According to BLS data, market research analyst jobs are projected to grow 23% from 2016 to 2023, significantly faster than the national average.
-Salaries for market research analysts are also strong, BLS details, with a median salary of $63,230 in 2017.
+Market research analysts made a median salary of $65,810 in 2020 and the field is expected to grow by 18% through 2029, according to BLS.

-- Sales Manager - As a sales manager for a retail or business-to-business organization, you'll direct the distribution of goods and services, set sales goals and analyze statistics to manage inventory and identify new markets.
+- Sales Manager - As a sales manager for a retail or business-to-business organization, you’ll direct the distribution of goods and services, set sales goals and analyze statistics to manage inventory and identify new markets.
 Sales managers are also responsible for hiring and training new sales staff.
-Effective sales teams are critical to a company's bottom line, and BLS data on sales managers predicts that their jobs will grow about 7% over the next several years - about as fast as the national average.
-BLS reports that sales managers earned a median salary of $121,060 in 2017.
-Many sales managers also earn money through commissions, with some earning as much as $77,000 annually, according to Payscale.
+Effective sales teams are critical to a company’s bottom line, and the field is expected to grow by 4% through 2029 and the median salary for the position was $132,290 in 2020, according to BLS.

-- Marketing Manager - As a marketing manager you can help build a company's brand, boost sales and have a direct hand in helping the company grow.
+- Marketing Manager - As a marketing manager you can help build a company’s brand, boost sales and have a direct hand in helping the company grow.
 Marketing managers plan promotional campaigns, create advertisements and negotiate advertising contracts, and oversee the day-to-day management of social media, email marketing and website content.
 As new digital marketing opportunities become available and many businesses seek to expand into the global marketplace, marketing managers will continue to be in demand.
-BLS data predicts that marketing and promotions manager jobs are expected to grow about 10% by 2026.
-Marketing managers earned a median salary of $106,130 in 2017, according to BLS data.
+Marketing managers made a median salary of $141,490 in 2020 and the field is expected to grow by 6% through 2029, according to BLS.

-- Human Resources and Compensation Manager - Human resource managers are an important connection between an organization's management and its employees.
+- Human Resources Manager – Human resource managers are an important connection between an organization’s management and its employees.
 As a human resource manager you'll oversee employee recruitment, hiring and engagement, oversee employee benefits programs and mediate staff conflicts.
 Changing employment laws and regulations, as well as a growing use of technology in employee benefits management, will boost demand for experienced human resource managers.
-BLS data on human resource managers predicts that these jobs will grow about 9% by 2026, about as fast as the national average.
-Human resource managers earned a median salary of $110,120 in 2017, according to BLS.
+In 2020, HR managers earned a median salary of $121,200 and the field is expected to grow by 6% through 2029, according to BLS.

-- Accountant - With a business degree in accounting, you can find work in a wide variety of industries, as an in-house account managing a single company's finances, working for the government or even working as a private accountant with your own firm.
+- Accountant - With a business degree in accounting, you can find work in a wide variety of industries, as an in-house account managing a single company’s finances, working for the government or even working as a private accountant with your own firm.
 Accountants examine financial statements, review accounting systems for efficiency, ensure companies are complying with laws and regulations and suggest ways to reduce costs and boost revenue.
-BLS data predicts accountant jobs will grow about 10% by 2026, driven by globalization, a growing economy and a changing tax and regulatory environment.
-Accountants earned a median salary of $69,350 in 2017, according to BLS data.
+Accountants made a median salary of $73,560 in 2020 and the field is expected to grow by 4% through 2029, according to BLS.

 As technology continues to advance and more business moves online, it is easier than ever for companies to expand their products and services to the global market.
 With a degree in international business, you’ll be on track to join a fast-growing sector of the business world.